ShawnPence/shawnpence.github.io/_posts/2019-07-16-first-last-in-month.md

 ### 2. Find the day of the month for Sunday of the week when the specified day of week is on the last day possible (from step 1)

 Why Sunday?
-In C#, Sunday is 0 in the [DayOfWeek](https://docs.microsoft.com/en-us/dotnet/api/system.dayofweek?view=netcore-2.2) enum.
-To figure out the correct day in a specific year, this method subtracts days from the last possible day that could possibly meet the criteria.
+In C#, Sunday is 0 in the [DayOfWeek](https://docs.microsoft.com/en-us/dotnet/api/system.dayofweek) enum.
+To figure out the correct day in a specific year, this method subtracts days from the last day that could possibly meet the criteria.
 As the day of the month calculated from step 2 moves forward by one day of the week, the n<sup>th</sup> day will be one day of the month earlier.
 To find Sunday of the week, subract the DayOfWeek requested from the number from step 1.

 ### 3. Find the day of week of the date from step 2 in the specified year